 Located in the South Pacific Ocean, Fiji is a tropical getaway that offers its visitors beautiful beaches and a medley of cultures.
 Teaching English in Fiji offers the opportunity to gain invaluable knowledge while also changing the lives of Fijian youth.
 In the past, some schools were forced to appoint teachers with only a secondary school diploma due to a shortage of qualified teachers.
 Teaching placements can be found in many of the major towns and cities in Fiji.
 Suva, the capital of Fiji, houses many of the teaching jobs in Fiji.
 Teachers in Fiji will be well supported and welcomed with opened arms by the friendly locals.

-The majority of schools in Fiji operate as partnerships between community-based or religious organizations and the Ministry of Education (Education in Crisis).
+The majority of schools in Fiji operate as partnerships between community-based or religious organizations and the Ministry of Education.
 Classroom environment will differ depending on where the school is located.
 It is common for village schools to consist of a single room in which just one teacher is charged with teaching around twenty students.
 Class sizes are larger in towns, where one teacher may be teaching up to fifty students at a time.
 Prospective teachers should decide whether they prefer to work in a rural or urban area, as this will narrow down the types of schools to choose from.

 Many of the teaching positions in Fiji entail working in a primary school and teaching English and subjects like math.
 Most teaching jobs will require some sort of degree or teaching certification, while certain volunteer programs require no qualifications.

 Other teaching opportunities may involve teaching English at a Christian Academy.
 These academies range in size, with some of them hosting students from Kindergarten through 8th grade.
 Examples of these academies include Cathedral Secondary School, St. Annes Primary School, and Nadi Christian Academy.